 If your business runs on invoices, you know the importance of being paid on time by customers and clients.
 When they’re late on payments, it hurts your cash flow and your ability to expand and grow your small business or startup.
-Tools like Wave offer free options to send your invoices sooner so you can get that revenue back in your business’s pocket.
+Tools like Wave and Indy offer free options to send your invoices sooner so you can get that revenue back in your business’s pocket.

 From time to time, you might need freelancers to help run aspects of your small business that might not be your forte or that you might need some extra help with.
 Especially as a startup, there’s no need to put every task on your shoulders.
 Freelance employees are great options for your business if you don’t have enough funding to hire full-time remote employees just yet.
 Sevrices like Fiverr, Upwork and Onlinejob.ph offer a wide variety of professionals, from marketing to accounting to content creation.
 These sites can help you fill any gaps you need in your small business without seriously hurting your budget.